randallagordon/spacebrew-midi/README.md

     // One octave to either side of Middle C sbmidi.addRange( 48, 72 );

+And over in the Admin interface you'll see:

 ![Screenshot of Spacebrew Admin running example code](https://github.com/randallagordon/spacebrew-midi/raw/master/img/readme-example.png "Screenshot of Spacebrew Admin running example code")

 By default this will create a connection to the public [Spacebrew